ikh-innovation/boustrophedon_planner/README.md

 In the Rviz window publish as many points as desired to form a polygon.
 Then, publish a pose estimate that corresponds to the robot's initial position.
 The orientation defined is the orientation of the produced stripes, if of course the relative flag is activated.

-After the path is produced, the user is asked to input a name for area.
+After the path is produced, the user is asked to input a name for this area.
 It is suggested to use a unique name that has some logical connection with the area.
 A list with the names the user has already used appears for convenience.
 After selecting and typing the name press enter to finalize the process and input the next polygon.
-The path is saved in the parameter server, from where it can be accessed or dumped in a yaml file.
+The path is saved in the parameter server, from where it can be accessed or dumped in a YAML file.

 ## Changelog